 Do the words activated charcoal ring a bell?
 This product went viral because of YouTubers who used it for teeth whitening, but you know what, activated charcoal has many more benefits and uses besides helping you to get a blinding white set of pearly whites.

 Activated charcoal or also activated carbon is created when common charcoal is heated in the presence of a gas.
-Thanks to the gas, charcoal develops thousands of tiny pores that increase the charcoal’s surface area and also increases its ability to trap toxins.
+Thanks to the gas, charcoal develops thousands of tiny pores that increase the charcoal’s surface area and also increase its ability to trap toxins.

 As with aloe vera, I remember this product from my childhood.
 My mom gave us activated charcoal tablets when we had tummy problems and I have to say, that those black tablets worked their magic!

-Activated charcoal can be produced from coconut, sawdust, bamboo, peat and also hardwood.
-I’d recommend coconut activated charcoal as it’s the most effective due to the largest surface area (more space to trap those bad chemicals!)
+Activated charcoal can be produced from coconut, sawdust, bamboo, peat, and also hardwood.
+I’d recommend coconut-activated charcoal as it’s the most effective due to the largest surface area (more space to trap those bad chemicals!)

 Here’s a little list of the ways you can use activated charcoal while touring the world.

 - Works well for acne treatment (mix it with the above-mentioned aloe vera gel and you’ll have a great face mask)